Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Acknowledgements

 \section{Acknowledgements}

-We thank Lalitwadee Kawinwanichakij and John Silverman for providing us with data from \cite{Kawinwanichakij2021} as well as for useful discussion regarding this work.
-We also thank Jingjing Shi and Masahiro Takada for useful comments on this work.
+\preetish{We thank the anonymous referee for insightful comments that have improved both the content and presentation of this paper.} We thank Lalitwadee Kawinwanichakij and John Silverman for providing us with data from \cite{Kawinwanichakij2021} as well as for useful discussion regarding this work.
+We also thank \preetish{Andrey Kravtsov}, Jingjing Shi, and Masahiro Takada for useful comments on this work.
 DR thank the University Grants Commission (UGC) of India, for providing financial support as a senior research fellow.
 We acknowledge the use of the high performance computing facility - Pegasus at IUCAA.

 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from the Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.